SahilChachra/LAIA/README.md

-# LAIA - Language AI Advisor 📚🤖
+# MoLaD - Modular Language Advisor 📚🤖

-Welcome to **LAIA** (Language AI Advisor), your modular AI companion!
+Welcome to **MoLaD** (Modular Language Advisor), your modular AI companion!

 ---

 ## 📋 Description

-LAIA (Language AI Advisor) is a modular server built using Large Language Models (LLMs) with tools for PDF-based Retrieval-Augmented Generation (RAG), web search, and conversation history management.
+MoLaD (Modular Language Advisor) is a modular server built using Large Language Models (LLMs) with tools for PDF-based Retrieval-Augmented Generation (RAG), web search, and conversation history management.
 The project aims to create a flexible and scalable framework for integrating various AI tools as needed.

 ## 💡 Design Philosophy